 Today, I’m excited to share with you an old family favorite.

-These traditional deviled eggs were part of nearly every Thanksgiving, Christmas and Easter spread we had growing up, as well as most picnics and BBQs.
+This is my mom’s classic Southern deviled eggs.
+And I’ve been eating them ALL my life.
+They were part of nearly every Thanksgiving, Christmas and Easter spread we had growing up, as well as most picnics and BBQs.

 They are easy to make - I was always in there beside my mom, and often my grandmother too, helping to mix and stuff the eggs - and they turn out fabulous every single time.